Felix Albrecht Harta: Inter-war period (1918–1938)

 On March 24, 1921, Harta was baptized into the Catholic faith, with the critic, playwright, and scholar, Hermann Bahr serving as his Godfather.
-Harta and his wife celebrated the birth of their second child, Klaudius (Claude) on October 29th, 1921.
+Harta and his wife celebrated the birth of their second child, Klaudius (Claude) on October 29, 1921.

-In 1922, Harta and Faistauer proposed setting up a new gallery of old masters that became the Residenzgalerie in Salzburg..
+In 1922, Harta and Faistauer proposed setting up a new gallery of old masters that became the Residenzgalerie in Salzburg.

 In early 1924, Harta returned to Vienna, and in March he exhibited twenty-four oil paintings and thirty-seven graphics in the Künstlerhaus of the Cooperative of Fine Artists in Vienna.
 At the same time, he became a member of the Hagenbund.
 Harta participated in many of their exhibitions and served on many of the executive and hanging committees.
 In June 1928, the Hagenbund presented a themed show on the 'Family', including a collection of 36 oil paintings by Harta that received favorable reviews.
 He designed the posters for the 1931 European Plastik Exhibition and the 58th and 66th Hagenbund Exhibitions.
 From 1929–31, he served as the Secretary, and functioned as the Vice President in 1932 and 1933.
 This period is also filled with many exhibitions throughout Europe.
 Recent research into the Hagenbund Network shows that Harta was one of only twelve artists that most often exhibited in the Hagenbund between 1930 and 1938.

 Harta was also a driving force in support of leading Austrian Expressionist Dancers.
-In January of 1933, he shows numerous watercolors at the International Graphics Exhibition, "The Dance, Gothic to the Present".
+In January 1933, he shows numerous watercolors at the International Graphics Exhibition, "The Dance, Gothic to the Present".
 In 1934, he served on The Prominent Jury of the International Dance Competition and Folk Dance, Vienna.
 Despite the German occupation in 1938, Harta allows the well-known expressionist dancer, Hilde Holger to have dance lessons and secret performances in his studio.

 During 1926 and 1927, he returned to Paris and Southern France.
 He exhibited at the Salon d’Automne, Paris, The Salon du Franc, the Café du Dome, and L’Exposition Internationale des Beaux, where he receives the Diplôme d’Honneur, Bourdeaux.
 In 1929, he received the Austrian state prize for his poster of the Vienna Festival Week.
 During this time, Harta took on pupils such as Ilse Tauber, and the artist, Frieda Salvendy.

 In 1927 the Hartas adopted a young woman named Gusti Wolf who would become a renowned Austrian stage, screen, and television actress.
 She credited being adopted by Harta as changing the trajectory of her life.
 Harta drew numerous portraits of her, and his most notable painting of her hangs in the foyer of the Vienna Burgtheater.

 1938 was not a good year for Harta.
 First, there was a fire in the Neue Galerie, where many of his paintings were destroyed.
 Then, on March 12, 1938, the Germans occupied Austria (the Anschluss).
 Despite Harta’s conversion to Roman-Catholicism, he was forced to leave Vienna in June 1939, and emigrated to England, where he settled in Cambridge.